OPE-zzz-NCBS/server/README.md

 As you see, you can adjust the port that the server will listen on and the database connection.

-There is a couple of things to be aware of when configuring the server.
-First, if the database host includes a backslash, you should escape it with an extra backslash as in the sample.
-Second, you have to make sure that the MS SQL Server instance on your computer accepts external connections.

 ## Allowing remote connections

-Just before running the OPENCBS server you want to make sure that the MS SQL Server instance allows remote connections.
+Just before running the OPENCBS server you want to verify that the MS SQL Server instance allows remote connections.
 This involves a couple of steps.

-First, if you run MS SQL Server 2008 or 2008 R2 you have to find out if it is upgraded to Service Pack 2.
+First, if you run MS SQL Server 2008 or 2008 R2 you have to find out if it is upgraded to Service&nbsp;Pack&nbsp;2.
 Run this query in the MS SQL Management Studio:

 ```sql
 select @@version
 ```

-If it says "Service Pack 2" then you are good.
+If it says "Service&nbsp;Pack&nbsp;2" then you are good.
 Otherwise, you have to download and install it.

 Second, you want to explicitly allow remote connections to the MS SQL Server instance.